This story contains affiliate links.

 Elizabeth is a very different queen!
 This queen is an elephant seal who rules the waterways and streets of Christchurch, New Zealand, no matter how much encouragement the town authorities try to give her to go back to the wild.

 Mr. Ferris and His Wheel by Kathryn Gibbs Davis, illustrated by Gilbert Ford

 In 1889, The Eiffel Tower in Paris was the envy of all major cities in the world.
-The next World’s Fair was scheduled for Chicago in 1893 and we needed to dress to impress!
+The next World’s Fair was scheduled for Chicago in 1893, and we needed to dress to impress!
 A mechanical engineer named George Washington Gale Ferris, Jr. (what a mouthful!) developed plans for a 256-foot-high moving steel ride that would carry people around like a water wheel.
-No one believed he could do it, most people laughed at him.
+No one believed he could do it, and most people laughed at him.
 But he did.
 Have you ridden on a Ferris Wheel?

 Ivan: The Remarkable True Story of the Shopping Mall Gorilla by Katherine Applegate, illustrated by G. Brian Karas

 Ivan was a little gorilla who moved far away from his home in the Democratic Republic of the Congo all the way to a shopping mall in Tacoma, Washington.
 For your older readers, also see The One and Only Ivan by Applegate, a fictionalized account of the events of Ivan’s life.

 Visit the Vernon Area Public Library or find your local public library here: http://bit.ly/NEILlibs for these books and many more like them!

 Disclosure: Some links in this story are affiliate links.
 Little Lake County will earn a portion of sales made through these links and use it to cover the cost of running the site.
 Thank you for clicking!